jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 able to rely on this industry to tell the insider threat story.
 With the rise of the Basic Web Application Attacks pattern in this vertical, those inside actors no longer hold sway.
 Move over Insiders, the big dogs are here.

 Make no mistake (no pun intended) your employees are still causing breaches, but they are more than 2\.5 times more likely to make an error than to maliciously misuse their access.
-Misdelivery and Loss are the most common errors (and they are so close, wed need a photo finish to determine a winner).
+Misdelivery and Loss are the most common errors (and they are so close, we’d need a photo finish to determine a winner).
-2022 DBIRIndustries
-Healthcare
-NAICS
-62

 Frequency

+Top patterns

+Threat actors

+Actor motives

+Data
+compromised

+Top IG1
+protective
+Controls

+What is the
+same?

 849 incidents, 571
 with confirmed data
 disclosure
-Top patterns

 Basic Web
 Application Attacks,
 Miscellaneous Errors
 and System Intrusion
 represent 76% of
 breaches
-Threat actors

 External (61%),
 Internal (39%)
 (breaches)
-Actor motives

 Financial (95%),
 Espionage (4%),
 Convenience (1%),
 Grudge (1%)
 (breaches)
-Data
-compromised

 Personal (58%),
 Medical (46%),
 Credentials (29%),
 Other (29%)
 (breaches)
-Top IG1
-protective
-Controls

 Security Awareness
 and Skills Training
 (CSC 14\), Secure